llbit/chunky-docs/docs/skymaps.md

 few different kinds of skymap projections, however "equirectangular" projection is the most common type of sky map.

-Equirectangular skymaps can have 90&deg; or 180&deg; vertical resolution.
-The difference is explained below.

 It is recommended to use a large skymap in order to avoid the sky looking blurry.
 However, if the skymap is too large it will take a long time to load.

 Vertical Resolution
 -------------------

-With 90&deg; vertical resolution, the skymap will only cover the sky above the horizon.
-The skymap is mirrored at the horizon.
-If the skymap has 180&deg;
-vertical resolution the mirroring is not needed: the skymap will cover both sky and ground.
+Equirectangular skymaps can have 90&deg; or 180&deg; vertical resolution.
+With 90&deg; vertical resolution the skymap will only cover the sky above the horizon, so it is mirrored at the horizon.
+If the skymap has 180&deg; vertical resolution the mirroring is not needed: the skymap will cover both sky and ground.

 ![Skymap vertical resolution](skymap_vertical_resolution.png)